Volunteering as a Support Visitor for Ostomy Patients

 Jul 20, 2015 4:03 pm

-hi, I would love some input on this.
+Hi, I would love some input on this.
 I am considering contacting the hospital where I had my surgery.
 I was going to ask if they thought I could be of any assistance to new ostomy patients.
-I know they provide an ostomy nurse and contact #'s for local support groups but I w as thinking of a hosp.
-Visit one ostomy patient to another.
-Would.
-Any of you have wanted that?
-Do you think it a reasonable idea.
+I know they provide an ostomy nurse and contact numbers for local support groups, but I was thinking of a hospital visit from one ostomy patient to another.
+Would any of you have wanted that?
+Do you think it is a reasonable idea?

 Rosiesmom